aschrecengost/EukCHARMer/README.md

 - **On an HPC**, per-rule logs land in `slurm-logs/<rule>.<jobid>.log`; the top-level `slurm-<jobid>.out` file is the master Snakemake driver log showing overall progress through the DAG.
 - If a run stops partway through, both `sbatch submit.sh` and the local `snakemake` command above are safe to re-run - Snakemake picks up from whatever's already been produced rather than starting over.

-### Known limitations

-These are open items, not yet resolved, tracked here so they're visible rather than silently missing:

-- **PaPaRa loading isn't configurable** - every `papara_*` rule hardcodes `module load papara_nt/2.5`, which assumes an HPC with Environment Modules and a module by that exact name.
-There's currently no config switch for "just use `papara` from PATH" on a local machine.
-- **No shortcut to stop before phylogenetic placement** - because of how Snakemake resolves `rule all`'s dependencies, there isn't currently a simple way to run only through the QIIME2/denoising steps without commenting out large chunks of `rule all`.
-See the proposed `rule pre_placement` in the issues list below.
-- **QIIME2 environment files aren't split by OS** - only one `envs/qiime2-amplicon-2026.1.yaml` (built for Linux) is wired into the Snakefile.

-## Usage

-The major steps of the pipeline are:
-1. Download metadata from NCBI SRA, format it, and merge across studies
-2. Download raw .fastq files from SRA and import into QIIME2
-3. Merge and denoise reads with QIIME2, vsearch, and deblur, filter and merge results across studies
-4. Phylogenetically place ASVs onto reference trees (using a stepwise approach described below)
-5. Import data into R and phyloseq and generate a simple taxonomic barplot grouped by habitat type and a map showing samples which recovered sequences from TOI

 ### What kind of sequencing data can I include as input?